Plesk Lifecycle Policy

 **End-of-Life: Once the Extended Support period is over, the product will stop receiving further development (including critical patches), and technical support requests will no longer be accepted.

-*** Starting from this date, Plesk begins accepting technical support requests for Plesk Obsidian Release Candidates (RC).
-Actual release date for Plesk Obsidian will be announced separately.
+*** Starting from this date, Plesk began accepting technical support requests for Plesk Obsidian (General Availability version launched on October 22nd, 2019).

 **** The upgrade path for Small Business Panel customers involves a migration to Plesk 10, where these products were merged.